pat-earl/faculty-page/src/teaching/2020-2021/120-graph-coding/slides/2_and_3.md

 ## The Run Button

 * Press the *RUN* button to start your code.
-    - Processing does the hardwork for you in the background.
+    - Processing does the hard work for you in the background.
 * The steps processing takes:
     1. Translate to Java
     1. Compile into Java Byte Code